zevbaker/Byte-me/For-Loop/Readme.md

 The Sum of odd Natural Number upto 10 terms : 100

 9. Write a program in C to display the pattern like right angle triangle using an asterisk.
-Go to the editor

 The pattern like :